scott-griffiths/bitstring/doc/index.rst

 * Powerful binary packing and unpacking functions.
 * Bit level slicing, joining, searching, replacing and more.
 * Read from and interpret bitstrings as streams of binary data.
-* Create arrays of any fixed-length format.
+* Create efficently stored arrays of any fixed-length format.
 * Rich API - chances are that whatever you want to do there's a simple and elegant way of doing it.
-* Supports Python 3.8 and later.
-Use bitstring version 3 for Python 2.7 and 3.x support.
 * Open source software, released under the MIT licence.

 It is not difficult to manipulate binary data in Python, for example using the ``struct`` and ``array`` modules, but it can be quite fiddly and time consuming even for quite small tasks, especially if you are not dealing with whole-byte data.